willwebberley/personal-website/src/pages/notes/2020-05-23-command-line-bookkeeping-acnh.md

 Throughout the game the player is involved in a number of different types of financial transaction and must take out loans, make sales and purchases in order to progress.
 As I played, it occurred that this would be a great way to learn and explain basic bookkeeping with Ledger.

 In the game the player works with a number of different asset types.
 The main currency (money) is `Bells` but there is also a loyalty program called `Nook Miles` which allows the player to gain points (like air miles or a points card for a store).
 Luckily Ledger can handle different currencies and commodities with no problem - and will even make conversions where it can too - so we can deal with all of our Animal Crossing assets in a single ledger.

+The rest of this post walks through some of the early stages of the game, using it to illustrate basic bookkeeping with Ledger.

 ## Starting off the ledger